jlevy/lft/lft.md

 </div>

-The rise of LLMs are making it possible for non-programmers to become programmers, programmers to become designers, and roles to increasingly blur.
+The rise of LLMs is making it possible for non-programmers to become programmers, programmers to become designers, and roles to increasingly blur.
 Along with this, the dichotomy between human language and code is blurring.